128technology/docs/docs/config_ha.md

 This document contains the steps for configuring support for configuration of dual-node high availability.
 In addtion to the shared MAC interface method of dual node high availability, the release of the 5.4 software includes [VRRP as a configuration option](#high-availability-using-vrrp).

-With each of these deployment models in version 5.4, there are two significant options to be addressed, which begin with the questions; Do you need stateful failover, or do you need stateless failover?
-A new service route parameter introduced in version 5.4, [`enable-failover`](#service-route-failover), provides stateful failover on either a VRRP or a shared MAC interface.
+A new service route parameter introduced in version 5.4, [`enable-failover`](#service-route-redundancy), provides stateful failover on the dual node HA configuration.

 ## Requirements
 Configuring high availability in a shared-interface configuration requires that two SSR routing nodes have at least one device-interface that is shared between them.
 Shared interfaces are configured on both nodes, but are active on only one node at a time.
 These shared interfaces **must** be in the same L2 broadcast domain; this is because the SSR uses gratuitous ARP messages to announce an interface failover, so that it may receive packets in place of its counterpart.